basarevych/secure-proxy/README.md

 > node src/index.js
 ```

-Basically all you need to do is to add users ('update-user' command).
+Basically all you need to do is to add users ('create-user' command).

 Active directory users (LDAP)
 -----------------------------

-You do not need to create LDAP users by hand (with 'update-user').
+You do not need to create LDAP users by hand (with 'create-user').
 LDAP users will be
 created on the fly when they successfully authenticate themselves.

 Config